djmgit/vlsi_scheduler/README.md

 As mentioned, the ILP model will be generated and stored as lp_model.txt and output (schedule) will be stored as output.txt in the same directory

+### Limistaions
+- Currently it is assumed that number of resources available for all resource types is 1.
+- It is also assumed that propagation delay for all operations is 1.

+These will be removed in next iteration.